mortezafa/mortezafa/README.md

 Hi!
 My name is Morteza Faraji
 ======================================================================================================================================

-Hi all!
-My name is Morteza Faraji, and I am a Computer Science student at the University of Calgary.
+I am a Computer Science student at the University of Calgary.
 I love iOS development and learning Japanese. 😄 (Also, an avid Vim user🗿)

 * 🌍  I'm based in Calgary, Alberta, Canada
 * ✉️  You can contact me at [Morteza.Faraji@ucalgary.ca](mailto:Morteza.Faraji@ucalgary.ca)